 How can ordinary people practically engage with economics?

 There are lots of resources available now, much of which is free online.
 I’m part of a team that has put together an introductory course on a free online platform called CORE Economics.
 Our goal is to introduce people to the economic perspective on subjects like innovation, inequality, and environmental sustainability–all current social and political issues.
 Similarly, at the Festival of Economics, we want to make it all as accessible and exciting as possible.
 But we know our work is foundational: any significant changes depend on people making economics relevant to themselves and their communities.

 Triodos Bank is headline sponsor of The Festival of Economics 2018 taking place in Bristol from 7 – 10 November.
 For more information visit: http://www.ideasfestival.co.uk/themes/festival-economics/

 Header illustration: Alys Jones

-Diane Coyle is Professor of Economics at the University of Manchester.
-She is Co-Director of Policy@Manchester and author of a number of books, including GDP: A Brief But Affectionate History and The Economics of Enough.
-She is founder of the consultancy Enlightenment Economics, which specializes in the economics of new technologies.
+Diane Coyle is Bennett Professor of Public Policy at the University of Cambridge and author of a number of books, including GDP: A Brief But Affectionate History and The Economics of Enough.
+She is founder of the consultancy Enlightenment Economics, which specialises in the economics of new technologies.

 Subscribe to The Colour Of Money